Don Adams: Personal life

 At the time of his enlistment in the U.S. Marines, he listed "none" on the section of the form asking about religion.
 During his difficult recovery from blackwater fever, he returned to his Catholic faith as he prayed to survive.

 Adams divorced Adelaide in 1960 and married Dorothy Bracken, an actress.
-He left Bracken in 1977 to marry actress Judy Luciano with whom he had one child.
+He left Bracken in 1977 to marry actress Judy Luciano, with whom he had one child.
 That marriage also ended in divorce.
 He had seven children: Carolyn, Christine, Cathy, Cecily, Stacey, Sean and Beige.
 Cecily died of lung cancer in 2004 and his son Sean died in 2006 at age 35 of a brain tumor, a year after Don Adams's death.

 His brother Richard Paul Yarmy, also known as Dick Yarmy (February 14, 1932 – May 5, 1992), was an actor.
 His sister Gloria Yarmy Burton was a writer.
-Robert Karvelas, who played the role of Agent Larabee on Get Smart, was Adams' cousin on his mother's side of the family.
+Robert Karvelas, who played the role of Agent Larabee on Get Smart, was Adams's cousin on his mother's side of the family.